 Can I book just one cabin, or do I have to charter the entire ship?

 Yes, similar to traditional larger-ship cruises, you can simply book an individual cabin aboard a small ship.
 In fact, 75% of our travelers choose to book individual cabins this way: on a set departure.
 We also connect travelers in groups as small as 8 guests with charter cruises.
 Choose this charter option to book the entire ship and help set its route and onboard programming for the duration of your trip.
-Our most popular destinations for chartering your own ship are the Galapagos Islands and Alaska; read more about Galapagos yacht charters and Alaska yacht charters.
+Our most popular destinations for chartering your own ship are the Galapagos Islands, the Mediterranean and Alaska; read more about Galapagos Islands yacht charters, Mediterranean yacht charters and Alaska yacht charters.